tabarra/PHPTailMonitor/README.md

 #### Install and Use:
-Simply copy the files to your webserver and then edit the config.php to your password and path to your access.log
+Simply copy the files to your webserver and then edit the config.php to your password and path to your access.log.

 #### TODOs: